Time Warner Cable is one of the largest Internet service providers in the United States.

 The CM-16 supports a downstream of up to 686 Mbps and an upstream of up to 131 Mbps, so its performance is overall pretty excellent.
 Its price is fairly reasonable for its performance as well.

-It’s not that modems aren’t universally compatible with routers of other brands, but networking companies sometimes include proprietary technologies that can cause hangups from other devices.
+That is not to suggest that modems aren’t universally compatible with routers of other brands, but networking companies sometimes include proprietary technologies that can cause hangups from other devices.
 That’s your warning to shop carefully.

 6. Linksys CM3008 Cable Modem